wangziqi2013/wangziqi2013.github.io/_posts/2019-12-31-zsim-microarch.markdown

 all components are known.
 The second induction rule states that, given uops and stages identical to what was stated above, we can compute the releasing cycle on *X* and the receiving cycle on *Y* for any uop<sub>i</sub>, if (1) the receiving cycle of uop<sub>i</sub> on *X*; (2) the receiving and releasing cycles of uop<sub>i</sub> on all previous components; and (3) the releasing cycles of all previous uops on all components, are known.

-From a high level, the second induction allows us to start from the initial component (the receiving cycle on which is known) and derive the receiving and releasing cycles of the uop on all components by indictively applying thr rule while "push" the uop down the pipeline.
+From a high level, the second induction allows us to start from the initial component (the receiving cycle on which is known) and derive the receiving and releasing cycles of one single uop on all components by indictively applying thr rule while "pushing" the uop down the pipeline.
 The first induction allows us to derive the timing of all uops in the program order if we can compute the timing of a single uop on all components using the second rule.
 We next use an example to illustrate this process.

 Assume *X* and *Y* are two stalling pipeline components.
 Without loss of generality, we also assume that there are *k* non-stalling stages in-between.
 Given that we have already derived the receiving and releasing cycle of all previous uops in a basic block, and that the receiving cycle of the current uop by stage *X*, C<sub>X</sub>, is also known.
 Our goal is to compute the releasing cycle of the current uop at stage *X* and the receiving cycle at *Y*.
-If this is possible, then we can inductively compute the receiving and releasing cycles of the uop on all components by repeatedly applying the same rule, solving the second induction.
-In addition, we can also inductively compute the receiving and releasing cycles of all uops on all components by solving the first induction.
 Note that in our model, adjacent uops can be received and released by a component in the same cycle, since modern out-of-order cores are likely also superscalar, meaning that more than one uops are transferred from one stage to the next on the datapath in every cycle.
 In the following example, we assume a datapath of width one to simply discussion.